Candidates in Georgia special election brace for final weekend

 The race to succeed Republican Rep. Tom Price, who gave up the seat to become Trump's Health and Human Services secretary, pits Ossoff, 30, a former congressional aide turned documentary film maker, against Karen Handel, 55, the former Georgia secretary of state and longtime fixture in state Republican politics.

-The final weekend was expected to be a hot and steamy sprint for both candidates, thanks both to Georgia's June temperatures and to the high stakes surrounding the contest.
+The final weekend promised to be a hot and steamy sprint for both candidates, thanks both to Georgia's June temperatures and to the high stakes surrounding the contest.

 The race has dragged on for months — Ossoff narrowly missed a chance to win outright in April, running against a multi-candidate GOP field and coming a few thousand votes short of the necessary 50 percent threshold — and it's become by far the most expensive House race ever waged, with Ossoff raising an astonishing $23.8 million, most of it from outside the district.